Sitchunyin/FYP/README.md

 This is the link to the chosed dataset: https://app.roboflow.com/fyp-mouse-dataset/3316base-custom-thermal/3

+A few pretrained model is provided in the Pretrained Model file, user can adjust the model path to make use of the pre-trained model.

 <summary>Installation:</summary>
 Install the ultralytics package, including all requirements, in a Python>=3.8 environment with PyTorch>=1.8.
 By the following code: